A great raspberry syrup for cocktails and mocktails.

 - 1 cup water

-- Once the mixture boils, remove from the heat and allow to cool.
+Once it is boiling, remove from the heat and allow to cool.

-- After 24 hours, shake to break up the berries and then muddle the berries to fully release the juices.
+After 24 hours, shake to break up the berries and then muddle berries to fully release the juices.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!